 ANSWERED: How to Personalize and Control Your Home Network with Xfinity xFi?

-For more information on the xFi web portal and app for mobile devices, see our xFi portal and app overview article.
+For more information on the xFi web portal and app for mobile devices, see our xFi portal and Xfinity app overview article.
 For xFi troubleshooting tips, see troubleshooting WiFi connectivity.
+For information on profile settings, see managing profiles in xFi.

-In the Devices section, you can view all devices that are currently or were previously connected to your home network, as well as devices that have WiFi access currently paused.
+In the Connect section, you can view all devices that are currently or were previously connected to your home network, as well as devices that have WiFi access currently paused.

 When a device first connects to your home network, the default name of the device, which is either the manufacturer-set name (i.e., hostname or MAC address) or the one you gave your device when you first set it up, will be displayed.
 Devices connected to the public Xfinity WiFi hotspot, xfinitywifi, will not appear in your Devices list; hotspots are separate from your personal home network.